-PRI’s five research divisions are the Center for Addiction Research, the Division of Health Services Research, the Women’s Mental Health Program, the Neurocognitive Dynamics Laboratory and the Brain Imaging Research Center.
-These administrative units are part of the UAMS College of Medicine.
+The Psychiatric Research Institute’s five research divisions are the Center for Addiction Research, the Center for Health Services Research, the Women’s Mental Health Program, the Neurocognitive Dynamics Laboratory, the Neurodevelopmental Risk and Resilience Program and the Brain Imaging Research Center.